'Laid back and rustic' The Sunday Times

-Salads, bakes, curries, gratins, tarts, soups and more are all inspired by the 10 acre vegetable garden surrounding the shop and cafe from Tuesdays to Saturdays. with 'Meat as a Treat' on Sundays!
+The cafe serves vegetarian food with at least one vegan option.
+Salads, bakes, curries, gratins, tarts, soups and more inspired by the 10 acre vegetable garden surrounding the shop and cafe

 The cafe is licensed to serve alcohol so you can enjoy a glass of organic wine, cider or local beer with your lunch.

-Come and try it for yourselves.
 Lunches in the café change daily, closely following progress in the garden.
 There is a good selection of fresh salads, a main dish of the day and fresh soup.
-Also cakes, drinks, a large selection of eco/organic/environmentally friendly magazines to browse your way through, a woodburner in the winter months and a south facing verandah (a quiet space) for some quiet chill time in the summer.
-Families/guests with kids can enjoy the front garden which has a small play area and lots of space to play.
+Also cakes, drinks, a large selection of eco/organic/environmentally friendly magazines to browse your way through, a woodburner in the winter months and a small south facing verandah particularly designed as a quiet space for adults for some quiet chill time in the summer.
+Families/guests with kids/groups can enjoy the front garden which has tables, a small play area and lots of space.

-Dog owners, however, can walk their dogs on our permissive footpath the other side of the A429, about a mile from the traffic lights on the left is a gated road going onto the farm again. half a mile down the lane is a gate on the right with an arrow. park tight in to the side so our tractors can pass and walk up thro ragged hedge wood (original site for the fair in 1996) and round the fields in a circle back to the car. lovely walk, about an hour right round.
+Please do not take your dog out of your car at the farmshop as there is a no dog policy on this side of the farm.
+However, we have opened a permissive footpath so dog owners can walk their dogs on the other side of the A429, very close, by car, to the farmshop.
+Turn right at the bottom of our lane on the main road towards Cirencester, and right at the lights towards Stow.
+About a mile up this road on the left is a gated road going onto the farm again the other side of the 429. half a mile down the lane is a gate on the right with an arrow. park tight in to the side so our tractors can pass and walk up thro ragged hedge wood (original site for the fair in 1996) and round the fields in a circle back to the car. lovely walk, about an hour right round.

-EXPAND YOUR READING WHILE CONTRIBUTING TO A GOOD CAUSE
+EXPAND YOUR READING WHILE CONTRIBUTING TO TWO GOOD CAUSES.

-You can buy (for a minimum donation of £1 in the honesty box) good quality paper and hardback books from a bookcase in the café area at the Organic Farm Shop.
-The Cirencester Amnesty International Group is very grateful to the shop for this generous donation of space which will help to raise funds for Amnesty's work on human rights.
+You can buy (for a minimum donation of £1 in the honesty box) good quality paper and hardback books from a bookcase in the café area at the Organic Farm Shop. .
 Donations of good quality books are always welcome.
-Please phone 01285 750466 to organise collection/delivery.
+Please email firstname.lastname@example.org to organise collection/delivery.